v-jaroslav/SortingVisualizer/README.md

 You can view the example gif below to see how it works!
 As you can see the application allows you to change the size of the array.

-And it allows you to visualize many different algorithms.
+And it allows you to visualize many different algorithms, and most importantly, it allows you to HEAR THE SORTING!

 ![Example](https://github.com/0xTheVJ/SortingVisualizer/blob/main/example.gif)